ColtenMikulastik/Quizlet_Scraper/README.md

-Hey, this is a program that will collect terms from a bunch of given quizlet flashcard decks.\n
+Hey, this is a program that will collect terms from a bunch of given quizlet flashcard decks.

 Creator: Colten (Luca) Vance Mikulastik